Undergraduate Admissions

 To make an appointment with academic department faculty to discuss academic program requirements and career alternatives, prospective students should call the relevant department office.

-Hour-long student-led weekday university tours are scheduled one week in advance for small and large groups.
-To schedule a tour on line visit the university Tours website
+Hour-long student-led weekday campus tours are scheduled one week in advance for small and large groups.
+To schedule a tour on line visit the Campus Tours website

 Acceptance of Transfer Courses